 One of the greatest decisions a Muslim woman can make is to wear the hijab, or Islamic headscarf.
 It is a mercy sent from Allah to all believing women and it is meant to be worn in faith, peace and love.

 Often the center of much debate, by people who never dare to consider its ‘weight’, the hijab uplifts a woman and conceals her beauty just like an oyster protecting a luminous pearl nestled within.

-Living in western countries, it can be difficult for Muslim women to observe the hijab and some even face discrimination for wearing it.
+Living in western countries, it can be difficult for Muslim women to observe the hijab; some women even face discrimination for wearing it.
 New Muslims, in particular, may also grapple with wearing the hijab as it can result in increased suspicion, loss of employment or even hate crimes.

 Regardless, the hijab is a Divine Decree and a religious duty that all Muslim women must strive to fulfill to the best of their abilities.
 In most cases, it is easy to wear and gives the wearer a sense of piety and obedience to her Lord.
 However, when wearing the hijab in the West, there are some strategies that make being a ‘hijabi’ all easier.

 It goes without saying that you should always be aware of your surroundings.
 This counts double for a woman wearing the hijab.
 Whether you’re going to the grocery store or walking in a parking garage, always make it a habit to park in well-lit areas near the closest entrance or exit.

 Avoid distractions, such as a cell phone or ear buds, so that you can give your full attention to your surroundings.
 In the event you feel afraid or threatened, do not hesitate to call out for help or even call an emergency number.
 Remember, you have every right to wear the hijab and if anyone has a problem with it – it’s their problem.

 The day moves fast and the hours melt away like minutes.
 Be mindful of the clock and prepare to complete all of your activities in the day time.